 PLEASE GIVE TO HELP SAVE THE COTTAGE

-SECOND restore the cottage and garden to what it would have been like in Blake's time.
+SECOND restore the cottage and garden to what it would have been like in Blake's time and open it to the public in some form in time for William Blake's bi-centenary in 2027.

 THIRD create an arts and educational centre in a new building within the grounds.
 It will be the only centre dedicated to the Blakes' lives, work and legacy.

-Any donation will be put to immediate use to restore Blake's Cottage and then to realise our long-term vision.
+All donations will be put to immediate use to continue the restoration of Blake's Cottage and to realise our long-term vision.
 You can give by clicking on the button below or contact the Trust directly.

 Thank you!